smartface/js-base/README.md

 ```

-And when you can listen any event of component container
+And you can subscribe any event of SMF.UI.Container of component internal or externally.
+onControlAdd( e )
+Fired when a child control (for each control) is added (Fired after added) ...
+onControlRemoved( e )
+Fired when a child control (for each control) is removed (Fired after remove) ...
+onHide( e )
+onShow( e )
+onTouch( e )
+onTouchEnded( e )

 ```js
 	...